Consider the constitution!

 7.2.
 The Treasurer shall keep proper financial accounts, shall keep the Committee regularly informed as to the financial position of the Group, and shall report the annual accounts to the Annual General Meeting.
 The Treasurer shall ensure that the accounts are authorised by the independent examiner.
 A copy of the accounts shall be supplied to the LDWA Treasurer no later than 45 days after the Annual General Meeting.

 7.3.
 The Treasurer shall be responsible for maintaining a correct bank account in the name of the Group.
-All monies received shall be paid into the Bank and all payments, other than petty cash payments, shall be made by cheque or appropriate form of electronic transmission authorised by two Committee Members.
-Cheques shall be signed by the Treasurer and at least one other Committee Member as decided by the Committee.
+All monies received shall be paid into the Bank and all payments, other than petty cash payments, shall be made by electronic transmission signed by or authorised by the Treasurer and one other member of the Finance Sub-committee.

 8. Property.